chuckcscccl/rustlr/README.md

 #### New in Version 0.4.9: Error logging option

-Given a parser instance `parser`, it's now possible to call `parser1.set_err_report(true)`, which will log parse errors internally instead of printing them to stderr.
+Given a parser instance `parser1`, it's now possible to call `parser1.set_err_report(true)`, which will log parse errors internally instead of printing them to stderr.
 The error report can be retrieved by calling `parser1.get_err_report()`.